holidayextras/partner-api-docs/site/hxapi/transfers/cancellation-policy.md

 ## Important Notes

-- This endpoint is for checking cancellation policy only - it does not perform any cancellation
+- This endpoint is for checking cancellation policy only - it does not perform any cancellation.
-- Use this endpoint before cancelling a booking to check if it's cancellable and to understand any fees
+- Use this endpoint before cancelling a booking to check if it's cancellable and to understand any fees.
-- The response shows the exact refund amount you would receive after cancellation
+- The response shows the exact refund amount you would receive after cancellation.
-- Cancellation policies vary by supplier and may change based on how close to the travel date you are
+- Cancellation policies vary by supplier and may change based on how close to the travel date you are.

 ## Cancellation Policy Request